citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 ### lua54

+{{% alert color="warning" %}}
+This setting is deprecated and you do not need to enable it.
+As of June 2025, Lua 5.3 has been deprecated and all Lua scripts now use the 5.4 version.
+For more information, [read our announcement](https://forum.cfx.re/t/removal-of-lua-5-3-support/5335232).
+{{% /alert %}}

 Enables Lua 5.4.
 You can read more about Lua 5.4 at http://www.lua.org/manual/5.4/manual.html

-**Note: As of June 2025, Lua 5.3 has now been deprecated and all Lua scripts now use the 5.4 version.
-For more information, [read our announcement](https://forum.cfx.re/t/removal-of-lua-5-3-support/5335232).**

 ```lua
 lua54 'yes'